Russe11/prmq/README.md

  *Based on https://github.com/squaremo/amqp.node by Michael Bridgen*

 **This project is still under heavy development and the API will likely change.
-Currently only compatible with Node.js v8 but v6 will come soon**
+Compatible with Node.js v6 or higher**

 ## Usage